joshcanhelp/josh-to-11/content/md/post/2-what-is-this-blog-for.md

 **. . .**

-The tale of JoshCanHelp (dot com) starts from the very beginning… the very, very beginning.
+The tale of JoshCanHelp (dot com) starts from the very beginning ... the very, very beginning.
 You’ve read my intentions and you’ve now heard about my blog.
 Next up… how did it all begin?